Virtual Reality Safety Training on Coreless Induction Furnaces

 of our Team!

-Otto Junker is one of the biggest employers in the region.
+OTTO JUNKER is one of the biggest employers in the region.

 Come and join us as a new team member!